Aunestly/SprinternProject25/README.md

 # AutoML P&ID Equipment Detector (POC)
 ## Technologies Used:
- Access to:

 * Google Cloud Console (for the UI method) or
 * Google Cloud SDK (gcloud)
- installed and authenticated on a local machine or Cloud Shell (for the command-line method).
+ installed and authenticated on a local machine or Cloud Shell (for the command-line method
+* Gemini AI

 ## Table of Contents